confluentinc/ksql/docs/developer-guide/api.rst

       {
         "streamsProperties": {
-          "KEEP_SOURCES": ["FOO", "BAR"]
+          "SOURCES_LIST": ["FOO", "BAR"],
+          "SOURCES_LIST_TYPE": "KEEP"
         }
       }

-**Provide a DELETE_SOURCES List**
+**Provide a List of Sources to Delete**
 You can provide the list of streams/tables that you want to delete their corresponding Kafka topics.
-In this case, only the topics associated with the streams/tables in the ``DELETE_SOURCES`` list will be deleted, and the rest of the topics will remain after cleanup.
+In this case, only the topics associated with the streams/tables in the ``SOURCES_LIST`` list will be deleted, and the rest of the topics will remain after cleanup.
+Note that you need to indicate the type of the list as ``DELETE`` by setting the value of ``SOURCES_LIST_TYPE`` parameter to ``DELETE``.
 The following example will only delete the topic associated with stream/table ``FOO``.

    .. code:: http